zuborawka/Backupable/README.md

 ````

 ##<a name="section6">6.Some options.
-You can set 5 options.
+You can set 5 type options.

 * "backupFields" array default null.
 Null means all fields.
 * "autoSave" boolean default true